oregenal/puple/README.md

 ```bash
 # ./puple file.wav
 ```
-To play all files in dir:
+To play all files in directory:

 ```bash
 # ./puple dir_name/